2024 Erosion and Sediment Control Field Days

 Resources

-SWCS Southern New England Chapter’s former Rhode Island representative Jeffrey Peterson (CPSS, PWS, CPESC) has provided these useful links:
+SWCS Southern New England Chapter’s past Rhode Island representative Jeffrey Peterson (CPSS, PWS, CPESC) has provided these useful links:

 - USDA Soil Texturing Field Flow Chart (laminated soil texture-by-feel flow chart):